This site contains tobacco images. Please leave now if you are under 18

 Click here to try yours!

-H. Upmann Coronas Junior Tubed Cigar
+H. Upmann Coronas Major Tubed Cigar

 Flavour: Light to Medium